dotnet/docs/docs/csharp/csharp-7.md

 methods and public async methods.
 Both types of methods generate code that reports errors later than programmers might expect.
-In the case of iterator methods, any exceptions are observed only when calling code enumerates the returned sequence.
+In the case of iterator methods, any exceptions are observed only when calling code that enumerates the returned sequence.
 In the case of async methods, any exceptions are only observed when the returned `Task` is awaited.